 It’s important to take breaks during work, ensuring that people take time away from their desks is vital.

 Having positive mental health can give you a sense of purpose and direction, as well as a boost in energy and the ability to deal with challenges.

-Every workplace should encourage workers to speak up about mental health and there should be zero tolerance towards discrimination.
+The industry you work in is irrelevant.
+While some sectors (like care or education) experience higher levels of mental health issues, every workplace should encourage workers to speak up about mental health and there should be zero tolerance towards discrimination.

 Training in good people management practices, having difficult conversations and recognising signs of poor mental health are crucial.
 Employers should pay attention to the way in which jobs are designed and equip all managers with skills that support employee engagement and well-being

 Giving people a platform to talk about any issues they have with the workload or the overall stress from the job will be beneficial and should be a priority for 2018.

 An experienced Director who controls and oversee all business operations, people and ventures.
 Responsible for the overall success of the business.